Robin Laws

 Robin D. Laws (born October 14, 1964 in Orillia, Ontario, Canada) is a Canadian writer and game designer who lives in Toronto, Canada.
-He is the author of a number of novels and role-playing games as well as an anthologist.
+He is the author of several novels and role-playing games as well as an anthologist.

-Career

-Robin D. Laws has been a professional game designer and an author since the early 1990s.

 Game designer

+1990s

-Robin D. Laws has been playing role-playing games since he was a teenager and has worked as a game designer since the early 1990s.
-John Nephew of Atlas Games convinced Jonathan Tweet to publish a game which he had been writing about in Alarums & Excursions; Laws corresponded with Tweet about the game in A&E and when the game was being works on for publication Laws made contributions to the game as well, the result of which was Over the Edge (1992).
-Daedalus Games got its start when Laws came to Jose Garcia in 1993 with an idea for a role-playing game based on Hong Kong action cinema; while Garcia liked the idea, his first priority was Nexus: The Infinite City which was published in 1994 with Garcia as the primary designer and developer, and Laws, Bruce Baugh, and Rob Heinsoo as additional authors.
+Laws has been playing role-playing games since he was a teenager around 1980 and has worked as a game designer since the early 1990s.

+Around 1990, Jonathan Tweet wrote about a game of his in Alarums & Excursions, and Laws corresponded with Tweet about it there.
+John Nephew of Atlas Games then offered Tweet to publish the game, and Laws contributed to it.
+The result was Over the Edge (1992).

+Daedalus Games got its start in 1993 when Laws came to Jose Garcia with an idea for a role-playing game based on Hong Kong action cinema; while Garcia liked the idea, his priority was Nexus: The Infinite City which was published in 1994 with Garcia as the primary designer and developer, and Laws, Bruce Baugh, and Rob Heinsoo as additional authors.
 Daedalus Games was then incorporated as Daedalus Entertainment in advance of publishing the Hong Kong action setting Laws had envisioned, but beginning with a collectible-card game to take advantage of that then-booming market.
 Laws therefore designed the collectible card game Shadowfist (1995).
-With the income generated from Shadowfist, Daedalus Entertainment published the role-playing game by Laws as Feng Shui (1996), which utilized a variation of game rules from Nexus, and began to publish supplements.
+With the income from the card game, Daedalus published the role-playing game by Laws as Feng Shui (1996), which utilized a variation of game rules from Nexus, and began to publish supplements.
 However, Daedalus had to file for chapter 11 bankruptcy protection in 1997 when the CCG market crashed; when the company sold some of its properties a few years later, Laws re-acquired Feng Shui.
 Nephew told Laws that he would like to reprint Feng Shui, so when Laws got the rights back he brought the game to Atlas Games, in a deal announced on March 22, 1999.

+Meanwhile, Laws was active throughout the 1990s as a freelance writer for other games including GURPS, Underground, Talislanta, Earthdawn, and Vampire: The Dark Ages, and later for supplements to the third edition of Dungeons & Dragons.